Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/getting_started.rst

     export PLATFORM=/LOCAL PATH to TARGET PLATFORM/PLATFORM.xpfm
 	make run TARGET=sw_emu/hw_emu/hw

-It will automatically build host.exe and xclbin file, then run the testcase of single sourse integer cosine similarity in dense graph.
-Other testcases could be performed by the same way.
+It automatically builds host.exe and xclbin file, then run the testcase of single source integer cosine similarity in dense graph.
+Other testcases can be performed by the same way.